 How do you apply for the Teacher’s Mutual Bank S1 Everyday Account?

 If you are already a member of the mutual bank, you can apply for this product through your online banking portal.
 If not, you will first need to apply for membership to Teacher’s Mutual Bank.
 Membership is open to Australians employed in the education as well as their family and friends.
-Begin the online application by clicking “Go to Site” after you have checked that you meet the eligibility requirements:
+You can apply online by visiting their website after you have checked that you meet the eligibility requirements:

 - Minimum age.
 In order to be approved for membership and the Everyday Account you must be at least 18 years old.